PeterDipPark/blank-dist/README.md

 {
 	// Text to display when there is no content.
 	placeholder: ""
-	// Time limit for the Editor instance.
+	// Time limit (sec) for the Editor instance.
 When set to zero, there is no limit.
 	,time: 0
 	// Maximum words Editor can accept.
 When set to zero, there is no limit.
 	,words: 0